Zenithatic/SimpleVault/README.md

 # SimpleVault
-An extremely simple and lightweight plugin to access one's echest from anywhere with one command
+An extremely simple and lightweight plugin for minecraft servers to access one's echest from anywhere with one command